Skip to content

 Maintenance tips

-Find out how to keep your silver jewelry as shiny as the first day.
+Discover how to keep your silver jewelry as shiny as the day it was worn.
 Our guide offers practical tips for cleaning silver, removing tarnish and preserving the beauty of your jewelry.

-Silver jewelry has a unique shine that captures the eye.
-However, silver, like all precious metals, requires special care to maintain its luster and avoid tarnishing that can occur over time.
-Whether your silver pieces are family heirlooms, treasured gifts, or simply finds you cherish, learning how to clean them properly is essential to maintaining their beauty over time.
-This article will guide you through the best practices for cleaning your silver jewelry, providing tips and techniques to keep it shiny.
+Silver jewelry has a unique lustre that captures the eye.
+However, silver, like all precious metals, requires special care to maintain its luster and avoid the tarnishing that can occur over time.
+Whether your silver coins are family heirlooms, precious gifts, or simply finds you treasure, learning how to clean them properly is essential to maintaining their beauty over time.
+This article will guide you through the best practices for cleaning your silver jewelry, providing tips and techniques for keeping them shiny.

-Silver is a precious metal appreciated for its shine and luster, but it also has the particularity of tarnishing over time.
-This phenomenon, far from being a sign of deterioration, is actually a natural chemical reaction that can be easily managed with proper maintenance.
-Understanding why silver tarnishes is essential to adopting good cleaning and conservation practices.
+Silver is a precious metal prized for its shine and brilliance, but it also has the particularity of tarnishing over time.
+This phenomenon, far from being a sign of deterioration, is in fact a natural chemical reaction that can easily be managed with proper care.
+Understanding why silver tarnishes is essential to adopting the right cleaning and conservation practices.

-The main culprit of silver tarnishing is the chemical reaction between silver and sulfur in the air, producing silver sulfide.
+The main culprit in silver tarnishing is the chemical reaction between silver and sulfur in the air, producing silver sulfide.
 This reaction is accelerated by the presence of moisture, but even ambient air contains enough sulfur to cause tarnishing over time.
-Areas with high pollution or near sulfur sources, such as kitchens where cooking with natural gas, may see their silver items tarnish more quickly.
+Areas with high levels of pollution or close to sources of sulfur, such as kitchens where natural gas is used for cooking, can see their silver items tarnish more quickly.

 Several factors can accelerate the tarnishing process.

-Humid environments encourage the chemical reaction between silver and sulfur.
+Humid environments favor the chemical reaction between silver and sulfur.

 Chemical products

-Exposure to everyday chemicals, such as perfume, lotion, or even sweat, which contain acids and sulfides, can accelerate tarnishing.
+Exposure to everyday chemicals, such as perfume, lotion or even sweat, which contains acids and sulfides, can accelerate tarnishing.

 Certain foods, such as eggs or onions, contain high levels of sulfur and can tarnish silver if they come into direct contact.